Today's Articles

 Lute and Spelman met John Davison Rockefeller in Cleveland while attending accounting classes together.
 He was the eldest son of William Avery "Bill" Rockefeller and Eliza Davison.
 She later returned to New England to attend Oread Institute, planning to become a schoolteacher.
 After returning to Ohio to teach, she married John, the Standard Oil co-founder, in 1864.

 Following her wedding, Spelman remained active in the church (she joined Rockefeller's congregation, the Northern Baptists) and with her family.
-Together, they were the parents of five children; Elizabeth ("Bessie") Rockefeller, Alice Rockefeller, Alta Rockefeller, Edith Rockefeller, and John D. Rockefeller Jr. Once the family business, Standard Oil, began to prosper, she further devoted her time to philanthropy and her children.
+Together, they had five children: Elizabeth ("Bessie") Rockefeller, Alice Rockefeller, Alta Rockefeller, Edith Rockefeller, and John D. Rockefeller Jr. Once the family business, Standard Oil, began to prosper, she further devoted her time to philanthropy and her children.

 New Poem Each Day